-It is Council's policy to recognize the hazards associated with storm surges, sea level rise and coastal erosion.
+It is Council's policy to recognize the hazards associated with storm surges, sea level rise and/or coastal erosion.
 Land within 30 metres of Harbour Grace Harbour and Bristol's Hope Cove, or within 30 metres of a cliff edge, shall not be developed for urban uses unless there is an established development pattern.
-Where there is an established urban development pattern, Council may permit new land uses, including structures and buildings, and the repair and extension of existing buildings and development subject to appropriate mitigation measures.
+Where there is an established urban development pattern, Council may permit new land uses, including structures and buildings, and the repair and extension of existing buildings and development.
+New land uses and the repair and extension of existing development may be subject to mitigation measures.